Current Size: 100%

-We are extremely proud of the recent research and accomplishments by our faculty and former students.
+We are extremely proud of the recent accomplishments by our faculty and former students.

 In 2014, School of Social Work alumna and professor Dr. Ruby Gourdine, was selected as one of the 30 Most Influential Social Workers Alive Today by the Social Work Degree Guide.
 Selection was based on merit, scholastic study, and political activism.

 "Recognized as one of the social work pioneers by the National Association of Social Workers, Ruby Gourdine is a professor at Howard University with research focus on child welfare, youth exposure to violence, women’s issues, and social work history.
 She is the Chair of Direct Sequence Practice in the School of Social Work at Howard and offers expertise in the area of inequalities of service based on race in the workplace.
 Her advocacy combined with her work experience has given her the role of monitoring social work services for a variety of private agency programs and the DC public school system."